rdnt/rdnt/README.md

-### Hi! 👋
+### Hi! :D

 Welcome to my GitHub profile! :octocat: I'm glad you are here <:

 My name is Tasos, and I am a working student and software engineer based in Thessaloniki, Greece.
-I love designing and programming, tinkering with both software and hardware, and gaming from time to time.
-I mostly use GitHub while iterating on side-projects c:
+I love designing and programming, tinkering with both software and hardware, as well as gaming from time to time.
+I mostly use GitHub while iterating on my side-projects c:

-Check out what I've been recently working on!
+Feel free to check out what I've been recently working on!
 - [**rdnt/tachyon**](https://github.com/rdnt/tachyon) - Multiplayer terminal drawing app with CQRS/ES
 - [**rdnt/m8**](https://github.com/rdnt/m8) - Pixelated retro watch face for WearOS
 - [**rdnt/ledctl**](https://github.com/rdnt/ledctl3poc) - Wireless lighting control system